Table of Contents Show

-Therefore, if you plan to visit Florida for a vacation and wonder where to stay in Miami, Downtown Miami has multiple choices in luxury accommodation and the best hotels.
+Therefore, if you plan to visit Florida for a vacation, Downtown Miami has multiple choices in luxury accommodations and the best hotels.

 In downtown Miami, Bayside Marketplace is the most visited attraction.
 It is a two-story outdoor mall with an energetic atmosphere.

 Over 150 shops are lined up on the waterfront and choice eateries.
 Meanwhile, talented musicians entertain shoppers from the stage.